Dale N7IXS Johnny WA6RHK Bill W7QMU Joe AF7GN Curt KF7VZV

 For further information contact; Joe AF7GN

 The Rogue Elmers Association provides a Technician/General Class Licensing Course approximately twice a year.
 The course runs about 12 weeks in length.
 Our current class began with the first Class Session on Sunday February 5th, 2017.
-There may still be time to join, if you don't mind doing some catch up work!
+Contact us now to reserve your spot in our next class session - TBA, probably in July!

 We have put together some basic information for you to look through, giving you a better idea of what Amateur Radio is, what is expected in our classes, and what you can expect from us...